New Orleans Website Directory

 Krewe of Southdowns - Baton Rouge - organizes a yearly night flambeaux (torch) parade in Baton Rouge.

-Krewe of Troubadours - Lafayette - The Krewe of Troubadours is based in Lafayette, LA.
+Krewe of Troubadours - Lafayette, Louisiana - The Krewe of Troubadours is based in Lafayette, LA.
 For over five decades, members of the Troubadours have celebrated Mardi Gras with lavish costumes and regality found anywhere during the Mardi Gras season.

 Spanish Town Mardi Gras Parade and Ball - Baton Rouge - Their Mardi Gras ball is open to the general public.